kaizvn/meteor-mailin/README.md

     meteor add kaizvn:meteor-mailin
  ```

 - For meteor below 1.4
  ```
     meteor add kaizvn:meteor-mailin@=0.1.0
  ```

 - Create new `Mailin` and set event handler

+    All valid options and events in mailin are [here](https://github.com/Flolagale/mailin).

     ```
-        /* All valid option in mailin document here: https://github.com/Flolagale/mailin */ let options = {port: 2525};
+        let options = {port: 2525};
         let mailin = new MeteorMailin(options);